strvcom/ios-chat-component/README.md

 ## Description

 This repository contains an universal chat framework that can be easily scaled to be used in any project that contains standard in-app chat component.
 This library is divided into multiple modules (layers).
-Each module is a standalone framework target, so the implementation details can be hidden from each others with the `internal` modifier.
+Each module is a standalone framework target, so the implementation details can be hidden from each other.
 Each module is its own pod as well.

 ## Installation